pauloo27/homepage/README.md

 - Trello Integration.
 - Day and Night wallpaper.

+_Extra feature: a really mess code that needs a rewrite_

 ## How to use

 You can run it locally or use [the one hosted at GitHub Pages](https://pauloo27.github.io/homepage).